openthread/ot-docs/site/en/guides/border-router/external-commissioning/cli.md

     Join success!
     ```

-## Join after commissioning
+## Join the Thread network

-Next, on the Joiner device, [join the Thread network after commissioning](join-after.md) and test network connectivity.
+Next, on the Joiner device, [join the Thread network](join-after.md) and test network connectivity.

 ## License